vvveracruz/vvveracruz.github.io/_posts/2020-10-28-sql-citibike.md

 ## Results {#citibike-dashboard}

 These four queries are imported into Datastudio and brought into the dashboard creator.
+Here is the result.
+You can click `select date range` to customise the view.

 <div class="embed-responsive embed-responsive-4by3">
   <iframe class="embed-responsive-item" src="https://datastudio.google.com/embed/reporting/a6fc910f-b100-4ac5-a72b-2fa35880f149/page/SKniB"></iframe>
 </div>

-> ℹ️  This report is interactive.
-Click `select date range` to customise the view.
+> If you aren't able to see the report, it might be because you have the `do not track` setting enabled in Safari, or the Duck Duck Go extension installed.
+Google doesn't like sharing when they can't track you.
+[Click here to be taken to the report in datastudio][3].

 ---